nymav/synapshowcase/README.md

 A vibrant, glowing developer portfolio template built with **React + Vite + Tailwind CSS**.
 Designed to showcase your **AI/ML projects, certifications, and developer journey** in a cinematic retro-futuristic style.

-Originally crafted by [Nikhil Yarra](https://github.com/nymav), this template captures the energy of gaming aesthetics with practical sections for recruiters, collaborators, and tech enthusiasts.
+Crafted by me, this template captures the energy of gaming aesthetics with practical sections for recruiters, collaborators, and tech enthusiasts.

 ---